 - The Intracept Access Instruments and the Intracept RF Probe are single patient use only.
-The Trocar Introducer, Bevel Introducer, J-Stylet, Straight Stylet, and RF Probe may be used to treat up to a maximum of four (4) vertebrae (L3, L4, L5, S1) on a single patient, while the Introducer Cannula and Curved Cannula may only be used on one (1) vertebrae on a single patient.
+The Introducer Cannula, Diamond Stylet, Bevel Stylet, J-Stylet, Straight Stylet, Drill, and Probe may be used to treat up to a maximum of four (4) vertebrae (L3, L4, L5, S1) on a single patient, while the Curved Cannula may only be used on one (1) vertebra on a single patient.

 - As with any surgical instrument, careful attention must be exercised to ensure that excessive force is not placed on the Instruments or Probe.
 Excessive force can result in product failure.

 - Prior to the procedure, CT or MRI imaging must be utilized to help define the desired treatment site and define working anatomical landmarks that can be used for mapping access to the treatment site.

 - The device should be manipulated only while under fluoroscopic or CT observation.

 - DO NOT use this device in the presence of flammable anesthetics, other flammable gases or objects, near flammable fluids such as skin prepping agents and tinctures, or oxidizing agents.
 Observe appropriate fire precautions at all times.
 There is a risk of pooling of flammable solutions under the patient or in body depressions and cavities.

 - Fluids pooled in the body depressions and cavities of the patient should be mopped up before RFG is used.